jlee55504/starter-movie-front-end/README.md

 ## Features

-  - **Displays Correct Data:** The proper movies, theaters, and reviews information is shown when requested.
+  - **Displays Correct Data:** The proper movies, theaters, and reviews information are shown when requested.
   - **User-friendly Interface:** Aesthetically pleasing and easy to navigate interface.
   - **Error Handling:** Robust error handling for enhanced reliability.